 Every individual or group disability insurance policy will contain a multitude of exclusions and exceptions to coverage.
 If an injury or illness leaves you unable to perform the important duties of your occupation, you may have a valid total disability claim for individual or group long-term benefits.

-The experienced individual and nationally renowned group ERISA long-term disability lawyers at DarrasLaw have more than 100 years of combined insurance and litigation experience helping America’s disabled fight for their long-term disability benefits.
-Award-winning disability attorney Frank N. Darras and his litigation firms have recovered nearly $1 billion in wrongfully delayed, denied, and terminated insurance benefits.
-To schedule a free, confidential disability claim consultation or free policy analysis, call us at (800) 458-4577 or contact us online.
+The experienced individual and nationally renowned group disability lawyers at DarrasLaw have more than 100 years of combined insurance and litigation experience helping America’s disabled fight for their long-term disability benefits.
+Award-winning Chicago disability attorney Frank N. Darras and his litigation firms have recovered nearly $1 billion in wrongfully delayed, denied, and terminated insurance benefits.
+To schedule a free, confidential disability claim consultation or free policy analysis, call us at 800-898-7299 or contact us online.

 What Is Long-Term Disability Insurance?